GodwatchMonitor/node-godwatch/README.md

 ### Server

 To set up, you will need node and mongodb installed.
-You should also install nodemon to automatically restart the server on uncaught exceptions.
+You should also install nodemon to automatically restart the application on uncaught exceptions.

 ```
 git clone https://github.com/Samusoidal/node-godwatch/ godwatch